Google Tag Manager

 When you submit your request, please include detailed information explaining why you need access to this student tool.

-Please Note: In order to receive security access, you must have taken the FERPA training through the Cal Poly Learning Hub within the last year.
+PLEASE NOTE: In order to receive security access, you must have taken the FERPA training through the Cal Poly Learning Hub within the last year.

 You can access the FERPA training course through the "Staff and Faculty Training" tab on your Cal Poly Portal.
 Once there, click on the "Go to the Cal Poly Learning Hub" green button and search for the “Data Security and FERPA” training.